Where Should You Get Calcium? continued...

 Calcium Supplement Side Effects

-Before taking calcium supplements, you need to be aware of their side effects, which include:
+Before taking calcium supplements, you need to be aware of the side effects of high calcium intake, which include: